ianchblair/CBUSmonitor/README.md

 Initial draft CBUS monitor
 Ian Blair 19 Feb 2024
-Uses an Arduino r4 to report MERG CBUS activity on a TFT display Pin assignment to be added
+Uses an Arduino r4 to report MERG CBUS activity on a TFT display Note that the input is not buffered.
+Not recommended for use with high message rates, without further software updates.
+Pin assignment to be added
 Liccense and rights issue are to be addressed - not for public use yet.
 Updates to colour text accoring to purpose, 24 Feb 2024